viagluck/Melodic-Curve/README.md

 # Melodic-Skylines
-Exhibit of melodies graphed in RaphaelJS
+Exhibit of melodies graphed in Raphael